 Unlike other conferences, you are among fellow community managers.
 We all know how draining it can be to be “on” all the time.
 Pace yourself.
 Everyone will respect that you are not a robot and understand where you are coming from.
-The fine people at CMX have once again created an introvert space so you can get some quiet time and recharge.
-I am so thankful to be at one of the few conferences, where attendees and organizers understand that this kind of space is so important.
+It's okay to find a space to get some alone time -and get away from the bustle of the conference.
+I am so thankful to be at one of the few conferences, where attendees understand that this kind of self-care is so important.

 There you have it!
 Hopefully the tips help you have a great CMX Summit!
 If you have any tips please share them in the comments!